Leaf retention: Semi-evergreen in regions without freezes. Deciduous in hard freezes.

 Sun: Full sun.

-Prune: In winter, remove lowest branches to train into a tree.
+Prune: In summer, remove the lowest branches to train into a tree.
+Also thin the

-This tree is sometimes sold as South American Hybrid Mesquite.
+This tree is a member of the Legume family (Fabaceae).
+It is sometimes sold as South

-Several cultivars are bred by nurseries and vary in
+American Hybrid Mesquite or Chilean Mesquite.
+Several cultivars are bred by nurseries and

 Do you have additional information or a different